 If you want your garden to have a fresh burst of colour during the winter, consider planting pansies this month.
 Winter pansies are hardy plants that often continue to flower throughout the coldest months of the year.

-Gardening Direct has created a useful guide that’ll tell you more about how to grow and care for your pansies.
+Gardening Direct has created a useful guide that’ll tell you more about how to grow and care for pansies.
 Alternatively, you’ll find more information in the video below.

 11. Prune roses

-Giving your roses some TLC now will provide them with the best chance of coming back looking healthy and beautiful in the spring.
+Giving your roses some TLC will provide them with the best chance of coming back looking healthy and beautiful in the spring.

-The most effective way to do this is to remove any dead, shrivelled flower heads; pick off any leaves showing signs of black spot, mildew or rust; and prune out dead stems.
+The most effective way to do this is to remove any dead, shrivelled flower heads; pick off any leaves showing signs of black spot, mildew, or rust; and prune dead stems.
 You could also consider moving rose bushes that aren’t in a good position or planting new ones so that they have enough time to get established before the spring.

-Gardeners’ World has produced a detailed article on how to look after roses during autumn if you’d like to learn more.
+Gardeners’ World has a detailed article on how to look after roses during autumn if you’d like to learn more.

 12. Collect seeds and plant spring bulbs

-Seeds should only be collected from flower heads when they’re hard and brown, and they should also be completely dry before you store them away.
-You can always place them on a sheet of newspaper for a few days (in a cool, dry place) to dry out first.
+Seeds should only be collected from flower heads when they’re hard and brown, and they should also be completely dry before you store them.
+You can place them on a sheet of newspaper for a few days (in a cool, dry place) to dry out first.
+Once dry, they can be stored in brown paper bags in an airtight container and labelled with the name of the plant and the harvest date, ready to sow next spring.

-Cornflowers, poached egg plants, annual poppies, and larkspurs are examples of seeds that can be sown in October, and will flower early next spring.
+If you’re looking to buy bulbs or seeds or bulbs to plant this autumn, Suttons has a great selection.
+Cornflowers, poached egg plants, annual poppies, and larkspurs can all be sown in October, and will flower early next spring.
 Or, if you’re looking to plant bulbs, consider planting tulips, lilies, alliums, and crocosmia.

 Final thoughts…